Charles-Pierre Augereau: Napoleonic Wars

 Augereau commanded a camp in Brest, Brittany, during preparations for the invasion of Britain.
 When Napoleon called off the invasion because of the growing threat from Austria and Russia, the camp became the VII Corps of the Grande Armée.
 With this force, Augereau fought in the War of the Third Coalition.
 His corps was charged with protecting the army's lines of communications during the Ulm campaign.
 He fought in the battles of Konstanz and Bregenz, before tracking down and destroying General Franz Jellacic's Austrian division at Dornbirn in Vorarlberg on 13 November 1805.
 This was followed by the occupation of Frankfurt am Main.
 His wife Gabrielle died while he was away.

 During the War of the Fourth Coalition, Augereau was again commander of the VII Corps.
 He distinguished himself at the Battle of Jena on 14 October 1806 where his corps made up the left flank.
 Early in 1807, he fell ill with fever, and at the Battle of Eylau on 7 February 1807, he had to be supported on his horse.
 Nevertheless, he directed the movements of his corps with his usual bravery.
 Augereau's corps was almost annihilated and the marshal himself received a wound in the arm from grapeshot.

 Augereau became Duke of Castiglione on 19 March 1808, a hereditary victory title (i.e. not in chief of an actual fief, but a hollow title), in honour of the 1796 victory.
 In 1809, he married the 19-year-old Adélaïde Josephine Bourlon de Chavange (1789 - 1869) whom he had become infatuated with.
-Adélaïde, the daughter of Gilles Bernard Bourlon de Chavange and wife Jeanne Françoise Launuy, had no children with Augereau and the ducal title became extinct upon his death.
+Adélaïde, the daughter of Gilles Bernard Bourlon de Chavange and his wife Jeanne Françoise Launuy, had no children with Augereau and the ducal title became extinct upon his death.
 His wife later remarried Camille de Sainte-Aldegonde (1787 - 1853), by whom she had a daughter Valentine de Sainte-Aldegonde (1820 - 1891), who married the 3rd Duke of Dino.